-- ☐ District reviews the Renewal Application and Guidance document, customizes the renewal application and corresponding process to align with its charter school contract and Campus Evaluation Framework, and adopts the revised renewal application and process as its own - □ District releases its renewal application and corresponding process to schools and publishes it on the district's website (March 1; 16 months before end of contract term) - ☐ District hosts an orientation for all schools up for renewal to ensure that the schools understand the process, timeline, and performance needed to earn renewal (May 1; 14 months before end of contract term) - □ District provides each school up for renewal with a preliminary renewal performance report.
+- ☐ District reviews the Renewal Application and Guidance document, customizes the renewal application and corresponding process to align with its charter school contract and Campus Evaluation Framework, and adopts the revised renewal application and process as its own - □ District releases its renewal application and corresponding process to schools and publishes it on the district's website (March 1; 16 months before end of contract term) - □ District hosts an orientation for all schools up for renewal to ensure that the schools understand the process, timeline, and performance needed to earn renewal (May 1; 14 months before end of contract term) - □ District provides each school up for renewal with a preliminary renewal performance report.
 This performance report summarizes the school's cumulative performance in relation to the performance expectations set forth in the school's charter contract and the district's Campus Evaluation Framework (July 1; 12 months before end of contract term)

-- ☐ Each charter school up for renewal submits a renewal application (October 1; nine months before end of contract term) - ☐ CIO makes a recommendation regarding renewal of the charter school to the district Superintendent - Authorizing staff reviews renewal application, conducts renewal site visit, and completes final renewal performance report - □ Based on the recommendation of the CIO and the public hearing, the Superintendent makes a recommendation to the board regarding renewal of the charter school - Board makes renewal decisions in a public meeting and promptly notifies each charter school of its renewal (or non-renewal) decision, including setting forth in writing the reasons for the decision.
-(January 31; five months before end of contract term and before the end of the district enrollment window) - ☐ District negotiates the charter school contract renewal with the school
+- ☐ Each charter school up for renewal submits a renewal application (October 1; nine months before end of contract term) - ☐ CIO makes a recommendation regarding renewal of the charter school to the district Superintendent - ☐ Authorizing staff reviews renewal application, conducts renewal site visit, and completes final renewal performance report - ☐ Based on the recommendation of the CIO and the public hearing, the Superintendent makes a recommendation to the board regarding renewal of the charter school - Board makes renewal decisions in a public meeting and promptly notifies each charter school of its renewal (or non-renewal) decision, including setting forth in writing the reasons for the decision.
+(January 31; five months before end of contract term and before the end of the district enrollment window) - □ District negotiates the charter school contract renewal with schools and if seeking continuation of Texas Partnership Benefits, ensuring the performance contract meets all eligibility criteria in the partnership performance contract rubric (19 §TAC 97.1075 and 19 TAC §97.1079) - □ In the case of a renewed contract with an in-district operator and the continued desire to pursue Texas Partnerships benefits under SB 1882, districts notify the Texas Education Agency using the Continuation of Texas Partnership Benefits after Contract Renewal Request Form